automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 ---
 title: 10 years of Software testing and automation
 excerpt:
-  "I started my career in Software testing and test automation 10 years ago on this day.
-This post is a reflection of how this decade went and some of my mental models around Software testing"
+  "I started my career in Software testing and test automation 10 years ago on this very day.
+This post is me reflecting on how this decade went and some of my learnings and experiences along the way"
 layout: post
 permalink: /2021/06/08/10-years-of-software-testing-automation
-image: /assets/images/2021/04/tau-course.png
+image: /assets/images/2021/06/undraw_career_progress_ivdb.png
 categories:
   - "Test automation"
   - Testing